KainosSoftwareLtd/hibernate-sequences/README.md

 }
 ```

-Since this method of generating ID values forces the HiLoOptimizer to hold `high` abd `low` values in memory the method
+Since this method of generating ID values forces the HiLoOptimizer to hold `high` and `low` values in memory the method
 is `synchronized`.
 Even though HiLoOptimizer saves a lot of database calls and the generate method is not compute intensive
 we can imagine a scenario where this could be a problem.
 If we try to insert a lot of entities using the same optimizer
 into a highly efficient clustered database we might actually degrade performance by using this optimization with certain